Is Your Agency’s In-House-Built DevSecOps the Right Fit for Mission Delivery?

 Share this

 DIY works well for the home renovators on Fixer Upper.
-But a DIY approach often falls short for federal agencies under mounting pressure to deliver secure software faster.
+But an in-house-built approach often falls short for federal agencies under mounting pressure to deliver secure software faster.
+Agencies would do well to consider a better option: by using a FedRAMP-authorized Federal GovCloud DevSecOps SaaS offering.

 Even as the imperatives for secure digital capabilities grow—Zero Trust mandates, Authorization to Operate (ATO) compression timelines, software supply chain scrutiny, cloud modernization directives—workforce constraints require agency teams to do more with less.